-- AO1: Identify, investigate and outline design possibilities to address needs and wants - AO2: Design and make prototypes that are fit for purpose - AO3: Analyse and evaluate: - design decisions and outcomes, including for prototypes made by themselves and others - wider issues in design and technology. - AO4: Demonstrate and apply knowledge and understanding of: - technical principles - designing and making principles
+- AO1: Identify, investigate and outline design possibilities to address needs and wants - AO2: Design and make prototypes that are fit for purpose - AO3: Analyse and evaluate: - design decisions and outcomes, including for prototypes made by themselves and others - wider issues in design and technology. - · AO4: Demonstrate and apply knowledge and understanding of: - technical principles - designing and making principles

 You will gain a real understanding of what it means to be a designer, alongside the knowledge and skills sought by higher education and employers.
-This qualification would open pathways to Engineering/Manufacturing, Product Design, Interior Design, Industrial Design and Graphic Design amongst others.
+This qualification would open pathways to Engineering/ Manufacturing, Product Design, Interior Design, Industrial Design and Graphic Design amongst others.

 Psychology is the study of human behaviour and experience.
-This course will introduce you to the theories and methods in psychology and offer you the opportunity to look at some of the explanations psychologists use to understand humans and their interactions with the world.
+This course will introduce you to the theories, methods and key research in psychology when attempting to understand human interactions around the world.

-During the course you will study:
+Following the AQA specification you will study: